jncraton/operating-systems-cpsc4420/lectures/08-threads.md

 -------------

 - We may also like threads for creating cleaner programs
-- Aspects of computation can be handle independently
+- Aspects of computation can be handled independently

 Web Server Example
 ------------------